-5.5 Achieving value for money
+5.5 Achieving value with relevant money

 Determining value for money in grants administration requires an assessment of the lifetime benefits of a grant opportunity against its lifetime costs.
-These costs and benefits will be affected by a range of factors including how they are distributed among different groups across the community, the efficiency with which outputs are produced, and the appropriateness and effectiveness of the grant in achieving outcomes and objectives.
+These costs and benefits will be affected by a range of factors including how they are distributed among groups within the community, and the efficiency with which outcomes are achieved.
+The appropriateness and effectiveness of the grant in achieving its intended purpose, compared with alternative options, should also be a consideration.